muchfahmiarif/integration-vscode-with-n8n/README.md

 ### 2. Configure Environment

 Your `.env` file is already configured with:
-- n8n instance URL: `https://n8n.fahmiarif.dev`
+- n8n instance URL: `Input your n8n instance URL here`
 - API token for authentication
-- Workflow ID: `PWsz9WTxFMIpgSNf`
+- Workflow ID: `Input your workflow ID here`

 ### 3. Start the Integration